AhnafSiddiqi/sample-ordinary-bookstore/readme.md

 ## Workflow
 There are 3 main branches and all other branches should be a child of these

-    development (main branch to check if everything is working as per required, then push to master) feature
+    development (main branch to check if everything is working as per required, then merge to master) feature
     fixes